 One of the things I think is taken for granted by most people is just how much diversity Europe possesses in terms of fantastic city break options.
 2019 will offer adventure seekers more chances to explore than ever before as new routes are announced like clockwork.
-To prepare you for a new year filled with wonderful experiences, I have compiled a list of the best city break destinations for 2019.
-Enjoy! 🙂
+I have compiled a list of the best city break destinations for 2019, I hope you enjoy!

 In terms of holiday options, city breaks are my absolute favourite.
 Ambling in and out of narrow side streets to discover the best restaurants is something I was born to do.
 Even if you’re not one for pounding the pavements and covering an entire city on foot, settling down with a coffee for some people watching in a town square can be just as enjoyable.
 Variety is most definitely the spice of life and hopefully the following list will provide you with enough inspiration to take the leap.